microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/admintodo-update.md

 ---

 # Update adminTodo
-Namespace: microsoft.graph.tenantAdmin
+Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of a [microsoft.graph.tenantAdmin.adminTodo](../resources/tenantadmin-admintodo.md) object.
+Update the properties of a [microsoft.graph.adminTodo](../resources/admintodo.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).